invision-trading/num/README.md

 ## Usage

-First, add the dependency to your project.
+First, add the dependency to your project:

 For `build.gradle.kts`: